learning-software-development/gamedev.tv-courses/README.md

 ### Game Industry Courses

 1. :o: How To Get A Job In The Game Industry: Create a Winning Resume, Portfolio, LinkedIn Profile & More
-2. :o: Finish It! - Tools & Techniques For Staying Motivated & Productive With Game Dev
+2. :heavy_check_mark: Finish It! - Tools & Techniques For Staying Motivated & Productive With Game Dev
 3. :heavy_check_mark: Get Git Smart: Learn Git in Unity, SourceTree, GitHub
 4. :o: GameDev.tv Video Game Course Updates